seastan/lotr-lcg-set-generator/README.md

 - `[nobr]`: non-breakable space
 - `[lsb]`: "["
 - `[rsb]`: "]"
-- `[inline]`: put it at the end of the `Keywords` field, to place them on the same line as the first line of text
+- `[inline]`: put it at the end of the `Keywords` field, to place the keywords on the same line as the first line of text

 Icons: